"Dare to Believe the Whispers in Your Ears,

 I can't wait to read it!
 Keep your eye on the site, and you might see your heroic adventure here!

-Sue's Adventure: Volunteering in Colorado
+Sue's Adventure: The Impact of Volunteering

 Jalene had difficulty explaining to her children what epilepsy was and why it effected her the way it did.
 I suggested she compare it to a lightning storm in her brain.
 In nature when lightning strikes, the lights can go out.
 Her unusual behavior during a seizure was like lightning striking inside her brain -- the lights go out for a little while, but they always come back on.